 AVO Magazine is more than just a normal online magazine about Japanese music and culture.
-In addition to informing the reader about the various Japan-related events, AVO supports various Japan-related events in Europe, but also does the organization thereof.
-In the past, AVO has been able to organize various concerts and festivals (AVO J-Rock festival in 2013 and AVO J-Music Festival in 2018) in which various Japanese (indie) musicians were allowed to enter the stage to introduce themselves under the denominator AVO Magazine presents.
+In addition to informing the reader about the various Japan-related events, AVO supports various Japan-related events in Europe, but also does the organisation thereof.
+In the past, AVO has been able to organise various concerts and festivals (AVO J-Rock festival in 2013 and AVO J-Music Festival in 2018) in which various Japanese (indie) musicians were allowed to enter the stage to introduce themselves under the denominator AVO Magazine presents.

 In the last few years, AVO has worked together with artists as HITT, Lucie,Too, Ryo Fujimura, Loverin Tamburin, BACK-ON, REMNANT, Haruka, X Made Alcoholic Santaclaus, GanglioN, ZWEI, Satsuki, ADAMS, Chii Sakurabi, LOKA, KAMIJO, heidi., Kaya, Calmando Qual, OROCHI, Esprit D’Air, but also (tour)organisations like HIGHFeeL, REALive, KanzeN Music, B7KLAN, RIOT ROCK, Le Guess Who?, Miyako Studio, various conventions in The Netherlands like Abunai!, AnimeCon and TomoCon and much more.

 Since 2017 AVO Magazine publishes in Dutch and English.
 A translation team is working on translating older articles – mainly interviews, reviews and reports – into English.